African-American History Month

 History and Resources

 African American Heritage Month began as Negro History Week in 1925.
 Started by historian Carter G. Woodson and the organization he founded, Association for the Study of Negro Life and History (ASNLH), the celebration of Black history and promotion of awareness was expanded to a month in 1976.
-Discover more about African American Heritage Month and the importance of Black history in the develoPMent of the American nation by visiting these sites:
+Discover more about African American Heritage Month and the importance of Black history in the development of the American nation by visiting these sites:

 Bust of unidentified African-American male.